StuartRiffle/ragtag-tiger/README.md

 --llm-provider openai --llm-server http://YOUR_SERVER:8081
 ```

-To use the built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally (without running your own server), supply the model filename to `--llm-provider llamacpp`:
+To use built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally (without running your own server), supply a model filename to provider "llamacpp":
 ```
 --llm-provider llamacpp --llm-model phind-codellama-34b-v2.Q4_K_M.gguf
 ```

 To connect to an actual [OpenAI](https://platform.openai.com/) endpoint:
-- remind yourself that RAG queries will exfiltrate chunks of indexed documents
+- remind yourself that RAG queries will exfiltrate chunks of your indexed documents
 - authenticate by setting `OPENAI_API_KEY` etc in your environment (or override it with `--llm-api-key`)
-- specify [one of their models](https://platform.openai.com/docs/models) using `--llm-model` (if you don't like the default, which is currently `gpt-3.5-turbo-instruct`)
+- specify [one of their models](https://platform.openai.com/docs/models) using `--llm-model` (or use the default, which is currently `gpt-3.5-turbo-instruct`)
 - do not set a custom `--llm-server`
 ```
 --llm-provider openai --llm-model gpt-4-32k --llm-api-key YOUR_KEY
 ```

-## Options
+# Options

 A full list of options is available on the help page:
 ```